Listen to the conversations around you and you’ll notice it often goes something like this:

 It’s time to take a good, hard look at our relationship with being busy.
 Deep down, most of us know there is a price to be paid for being too busy.

-Working as resilience expert and executive coach for almost 20 years, I see every day the price people are paying.
+Working with senior executives for over 20 years, I see every day the price people are paying.

 No matter what type of organisation – Irish and multinational, fast paced tech companies and public sector organisations, cutting edge or more traditional – people are feeling stressed and finding it difficult to switch off.
 Their sleep and health are often affected.
 They aren’t getting enough time for things that are important to them such as family, friends, exercise or hobbies.
 Many people end up getting sick on holidays (a phenomenon known as “adrenaline withdrawal sickness”).